-Read the British Heart Foundation's detailed booklet on ARVC.
+Read the British Heart Foundation and Cardiomyopathy UK booklet on ARVC.

 Cardiomyopathy that runs in the family can be diagnosed after a genetic test.
 If you've been diagnosed with cardiomyopathy, you may be advised to have a genetic test to identify the mutation (faulty gene) that caused this.

 Your relatives can then be tested for the same mutation and, if they have it, their condition can be monitored and managed early.